 You can also check out the blog Capital Dharma, which started up fairly recently and, hopefully, will be around for a while.

-- Insight Meditation Community of Washington (IMCW) for Vipassana meditation with Tara Brach.
+- Insight Meditation Community of Washington (IMCW) for Vipassana meditation with founding teacher Tara Brach.
 This group has meetings all around the DC area.
-Consult the web site for specifics and the archive of Tara Brach’s weekly Dharma talks, which are extraordinary vistas into the human soul and meditative practice.
-Jonathan Foust, Hugh Byrne and Tara Brach.
+Consult the web site for specifics and the archive of Tara Brach‘s weekly Dharma talks, which are extraordinary vistas into the human soul and meditative practice.
+Jonathan Foust, Hugh Byrne and Ruth King are among the guiding teachers.
 Also note that IMCW has sitting and neighborhood groups, mentoring, classes, workshops and retreats across the DC area so there are many options to choose from.
+IMCW also has a training program for meditation teachers.

 - Shambhala – DC – affiliated with Shambhala International, a worldwide network of urban meditation and retreat centers.
 Shambhala was founded by Tibetan meditation master and scholar Vidyadhara Chögyam Trungpa Rinpoche.